 COVID-19 Rapid Response Grant Simple Application: To move resources quickly, we have opened a simple, rolling application process from now through May 25th at noon.
 Funds may be requested for up to $10,000.
 Grant amounts will be determined by funding availability.
 Awards will be assessed based on need and may be used for both service delivery and operations essential to emergency response and viability.
 To apply for a Rapid Response Grant from the Give To Grant Community Impact Fund, 501c3 organizations working with communities in Grant County who are disproportionately impacted socially or economically by the coronavirus outbreak can access the COVID-19 Rapid Response Simple Grant Application.

 COVID-19 Rapid Response Grant Timeline: The COVID-19 Rapid Response phase will end Monday, May 25th at noon.
-We will be utilizing our Give to Grant Community Impact Fund in our next COVID-19 response phase; Come Back Stronger.
+We will be utilizing our Give to Grant Community Impact Fund in our next COVID-19 response phase; the Third Path.

 Final Grant Report: Final grant use and expenditure reports will mirror those of our regular grantmaking cycles and will be required at a later date to allow our nonprofit partners to dedicate their time to their frontline clients during this time of hardship.